Wyam2/wyam/CONTRIBUTING.md

 - Create the project in the appropriate location
 - Edit the AssemblyInfo.cs file to remove everything but `AssemblyTitle`, `AssemblyDescription`, `ComVisible`, and `Guid`
-- Add *a link* to the SolutionInfo.cs file inside the project Properties folder (the link won't actually be added to the file system)
 - Add a .nuspec file if appropriate
 - Apply the "Wyam Rules" code analysis ruleset by opening Analyze, Configure Code Analysis (apply the "Wyam Test Rules" ruleset to test projects)
 - Install the StyleCop.Analyzers NuGet package into the project